 7. Preston & Lanesboro

 Considered a laid-back destination for family vacations, Preston is beautiful.
-If you are in for an easygoing holiday with outdoor activities to engage in, head to Preston for the best Minnesota family vacations.
+If you are in for a relaxed holiday with outdoor activities to engage in, head to Preston for the best Minnesota family vacations.

-When here, visit the Lanesboro Historical Museum, Root River, and Historic Forestville.
+Visit the Lanesboro Historical Museum, Root River, and Historic Forestville here.
 Do not miss out on the Amish community when in Preston.
 You will get a chance to learn about their life.

 One of the best Minnesota family vacations, Preston is a destination for all types of travelers.
 Head to the picturesque Minnesota trails, the Root River State Trail, and the Harmony-Preston Valley State Trail.
 You can go on a biking adventure here.

-There are more than 50 miles of trails for biking, hiking, and jogging which will make it one of the best winter vacations in Minnesota.
+There are more than 50 miles of biking, hiking, and jogging trails, making it one of the best winter vacations in Minnesota.
 Take a walking tour around the beautiful place and see the beauty of the historic buildings.

-You can enjoy hiking, camping, and horseback riding at Mystery Cave State Park.
-Alternatively, you can simply choose to relax and chill at the destination.
+Enjoy hiking, camping, and horseback riding at Mystery Cave State Park.
+Alternatively, you can choose to relax and chill at the destination.
 The options are endless.
 Like what you are hearing?
 Book one of these top hotels in Lanesboro.

-Right from outdoor trips to splashy indoor fun, there is so much to do.
+There is much to do, from outdoor trips to splashy indoor fun.
 The destination is a mix of culture and natural beauty.
-It is ideal for the family and allows you to engage in activities including fishing, golfing, zipline adventures, and biking.
+It is ideal for the family and allows you to engage in fishing, golfing, zipline adventures, and biking.
 It offers something for everyone.

-This is not it, there are craft breweries, art museums as well as indoor water parks.
+This is not it; there are craft breweries, art museums, and indoor water parks.
 You can plan family fishing trips in Minnesota here.
-A must-visit place in Brainerd is the Safari North Wildlife Park where you can enjoy safe and fun experiences in a learning environment.
+A must-visit place in Brainerd is the Safari North Wildlife Park, where you can enjoy safe and fun experiences in a learning environment.

-It is an opportunity to spot birds, mammals, reptiles, and learn more about primates.
+It is an opportunity to spot birds, mammals, and reptiles and learn more about primates.
 Popular animals include bald eagles, striped hyenas, grizzly bears, giraffes, white Bengal tigers, kangaroos, and spotted leopards.